-For other areas and tasks, e.g. parks & reserves, metal-halide is preferred.
+For normal street lighting High Pressure Sodium lamps shall be used (Metal-halide may be considered subject to written approval by the MCC).
+For other areas and tasks, e.g. parks & reserves, either metal-halide or mercury-vapour can be used.
 Details of these shall be included on the submission drawings.